-Based on the aforementioned framework of the twisted coarse Baum--Connes conjecture, we introduce a notion of stable coarse algebra for a metric space with bounded geometry and define a refined version of twisted coarse Baum--Connes conjecture.
-This refined version of twisted coarse Baum--Connes conjecture has better permanence properties, for instance, inheritance to subspaces and coarse invariance.
-We say that a coarse algebra $\Gamma(X, \mathcal{A}\otimes \mathcal{K})$ is stable if it is invariant under the multiplication in $B(\mathcal{H})$-direction and under forming a matrix (Definition~\ref{stable coarse algebra}).
+Based on the aforementioned framework of the twisted coarse Baum--Connes conjecture, we introduce the notion of stable coarse algebra for a metric space with bounded geometry and define a refined version of twisted coarse Baum--Connes conjecture.
+This refined version of twisted coarse Baum--Connes conjecture has better permanence properties, such as inheritance to subspaces and invariance under coarse equivalence.
+We say that a coarse algebra $\Gamma(X, \mathcal{A}\otimes \mathcal{K})$ is stable if it is invariant under multiplication in the $B(\mathcal{H})$-direction and under forming a matrix (Definition~\ref{stable coarse algebra}).
 We can generalize the twisted Roe algebra to non-discrete metric spaces with bounded geometry.
 Let $M$ be a metric space and $X\subset M$ a net in $M$.
 Given a stable coarse $X$-algebra $\Gamma(X, \mathcal{A}\otimes \mathcal{K})$, we can define the $\Gamma(X, \mathcal{A}\otimes \mathcal{K})$-twisted Roe algebra $C^*(M; \Gamma(X, \mathcal{A}\otimes \mathcal{K}))$.

 In this paper, we study twisted Roe algebras $C^*(M;\Gamma(X,\mathcal{A}\otimes \mathcal{K}))$ associated with a stable coarse algebra $\Gamma(X,\mathcal{A}\otimes\mathcal{K})$.

 \begin{theorem} Let $M$ and $N$ be metric spaces with bounded geometry with fixed nets $X\subset M$ and $Y\subset N$, respectively, and let $f: M\to N$ be a coarse equivalence.
 For any stable coarse $Y$-algebra $\Gamma(Y, \mathcal{A}\otimes \mathcal{K})$, there exists a stable coarse $X$-algebra $\Gamma(X, \mathcal{A}\otimes \mathcal{K})$ such that